mikro-orm/mikro-orm/docs/docs/installation.md

 Your entities will most probably contain circular dependencies (e.g. if you use bi-directional relationship).
-While this is fine, there might be issues caused by wrong order of entities during discovery, especially when you are using the folder based way (via `entitiesDirs`).
+While this is fine, there might be issues caused by wrong order of entities during discovery, especially when you are using the folder based way.

 The errors caused by circular dependencies are usually similar to this one: